kyverno/website/content/en/docs/Installation/_index.md

 28. `reportsChunkSize`: maximum number of results in generated reports before splitting occurs if there are more results to be stored.
 Default is `1000`.
 29. `serverIP`: Like the `kubeconfig` flag, used when running Kyverno outside of the cluster which it serves.
 30. `transportCreds`: set to the certificate authority secret containing the certificate used by the OpenTelemetry metrics client.
 Empty string means an insecure connection will be used.
 Default is `""`.
-31. `-v`: sets the verbosity level of Kyverno log output.
+31. `v`: sets the verbosity level of Kyverno log output.
 Takes an integer from 1 to 6 with 6 being the most verbose.
 Level 4 shows variable substitution messages.
 Default is `2`.
 32. `webhookRegistrationTimeout`: specifies the length of time Kyverno will try to register webhooks with the API server.
 Defaults to `120s`.
 33. `webhookTimeout`: specifies the timeout for webhooks.
 After the timeout passes, the webhook call will be ignored or the API call will fail based on the failure policy.
 The timeout value must be between 1 and 30 seconds.
 Defaults is `10s`.